magneticio/vamp.io/content/why use vamp/enterprise-edition.md

     weight: 60
 ---

-The Vamp Enterprise Edition (EE) offers extended features to those available in the open source Vamp Community Edition.
+The Vamp Enterprise Edition (EE) extends the features available in the open source Vamp Community Edition.

 ### Vamp feature matrix